mchinitz/Yahtzee-Computer-Game/README.md

 How to Run:

 A) The executable "Yahtzee.exe" is for Windows/Intel x86/64.
 Easiest way to run for this platform.
+You might have to include "freeglut.dll" in the folder with your executable.

 B) Compile